Do you want to know what allowance lessons a kindergarten kid is capable of learning?

 It worked a little.
 She got the idea that an allowance was a limit she had to stay within, and it got some of the “I wants” out of her system.
 It was also really easy to administer.

 This basic allowance didn’t teach her to manage money, though, because she never actually had any.
-She didn’t get to count up her savings, and she really didn’t have much idea of the value of money.
-She could either afford something or not, but didn’t understand why.
+She didn’t get to count up her savings.
+She didn’t have much idea of the value of money.
+She could either afford something or not but didn’t understand why.

-So last fall, we switched up her allowance to its current set up, and allowance lessons are much easier to teach.
+So last fall, we switched up her allowance to its current set up.
+That switch meant allowance lessons became much easier to teach.